 The following information includes speech-language pathology and audiology support personnel requirements in educational and other practice settings.
 The information is reviewed on an annual basis.
 Please be advised that regulations and policy may change at any time, so always check with your state for the most up-to-date information.

 Support personnel must be registered and supervised by a licensed SLP.
-There are three types of support personnel:
+There are 3 types of support personnel:

-- For registration as a speech-language pathology aide I, possess at least a high school diploma or its equivalent.
+For registration as a speech-language pathology aide, you must possess at least a high school diploma or its equivalent.

-For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit these websites:
+For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit this website:

-Indiana Department of Education does not license support personnel.
-Support personnel must be registered with the Illinois Professional Licensing Agency.
+School Setting Requirements: Indiana DOE does not license support personal.
+SLPA's must be registered with the Indiana Professional Licensing Agency.